trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ``hive.parallel-partitioned-bucketed-writes``      Improve parallelism of partitioned and bucketed table        ``true``
                                                    writes.
 When disabled, the number of writing threads is limited to number of buckets.

+``hive.fs.new-directory-permissions``              Controls the permissions set on new directories created      ``0777``
+                                                   for tables.
+It must be either 'skip' or an octal number, with a leading 0.
+If set to 'skip', permissions of newly created directories will not be set by Trino.
 ================================================== ============================================================ ============

 ORC format configuration properties